-This specification is designed utilizing the experience in the Business Grid Project [BizGrid] in Japan, which makes reference with OGSA architecture.
+This specification is designed utilizing the experience in the Business Grid Project [BizGrid] in Japan, which follows OGSA architecture.
 Most of the terms in this document are included in OGSA documents [OGSA doc][OGSA glossary][OGSA usecase].
 See glossary section at the end of this document for terms specific to this document.